rdkcentral/tasecureapi/PROCESS.md

 ## Work Flow

-Users will make contributions to either a feature or the master branch.
+Users will make contributions to either a feature or the main branch.
 Submissions will undergo the following process stages before being merged into the branch:

-- Gerrit code review
+- GitHub code review
 - Build verification
 - Compliance scan
 - Unit test validation